longturn/freeciv21/docs/Contributing/dev-env.rst

 GitHub
 ======

-The Longturn.net Community uses the online source code control and revision system known as `GitHub <https://github.com/>`_.
+The Longturn Community uses the online source code control and revision system known as `GitHub <https://github.com/>`_.
 To contribute, you will need an account on this platform.
 There is no cost.

 With an account, you can go to the `Longturn <https://github.com/longturn>`_ community repository page and